 Rick Salisbury, the former Director of Training at Piping Industry Training Center, said Dusseau was the Apprentice of the Year at the Piping Industry Training Center – earning the highest testing scores.

-The confidence shown by Dusseau during his training, at the jobsite and throughout the competitions led Lopez to think the Piping Industry would have their fifth champion.
+The confidence shown by Dusseau during his training, at the job site, and throughout the competitions led Lopez to think the Piping Industry would have its fifth champion.

 Dusseau, who received a bachelor’s degree from Ohio State University in Construction Systems Management, knew the Piping Industry’s legacy in the International competition and wanted to keep it going.
 He said that was one of the factors that drove him to do well.